 The Afterpay app is available for both iOS and Android devices.
 It has a 4.8 rating out of 5 on Google Play Store and is also available on the App Store.
 You can use the Afterpay app for both in-store and online shopping.

 If you're shopping online at any retail store that accepts Afterpay as a payment option, you can use the app to generate a virtual Afterpay card at checkout.
-In the same vein, if you're shopping in-store, you can download the app, generate the virtual Afterpay card and use it to pay for your purchases.
+Similarly, if you're shopping in-store, you can download the app, generate the virtual Afterpay card and use it to pay for your purchases.

 This feature helps users save time and makes Afterpay a reliable option when you are low on cash.

 Related: You may be interested in Chime, an online checking account with a free debit card.

 Users can access Afterpay through the app, on the website, or directly through the merchant.
 Furthermore, due to the emergence of Afterpay in Quebec, the fintech has made the platform available in both English and French.

 Also, the platform has a user-friendly interface and is easy to navigate.
 It also provides useful resources to both the merchants and the customers.